chudkins/DSF/README.md

-# Manage-DSF.ps1
+# Manage-DSF
-A script for automating product upkeep with EFI's Digital StoreFront.
+A set of scripts for automating product upkeep with EFI's Digital StoreFront.

 ## Goal
 Bulk add, modify, delete non-printed products non-interactively using data from a spreadsheet.